anniehedgpeth/inspec-azure-terraform-demo/README.md

 With Test Kitchen, we're just going to create a few resources inside a resource group in Azure on  your subscription, and then we'll validate that what we wanted to be created actually got created.
 (The tests in this InSpec profile are expected to pass.)

-1. Log into Azure via Azure CLI or Azure Powershell using your Azure service principal.
+1. Change the values in either the `.envrc.sh` for Mac or Linux or `.envrc.ps1` for Windows using your Azure service principal values and run it.

 2. Clone this repository on your workstation.